 401(k) plans generally offer more flexibility in how much they contribute to employee plans and are more common among growing small businesses.
 For a low-cost, full-featured, 401(k) plan that is able to grow as you do, consider Spark 401k.
 Their advisors and customer success managers will help you determine the right plan design, conduct employee education, and answer all your 401(k) questions.
-The one-time setup fee is $750 and administration costs start at just $100 per month.
+For a limited time only, save up to $750 on registration fees with Spark 401k.

 The 6 steps for how to open a SEP IRA include: